BiteDans/tiktok-backend/README.md

 to start the server.

 # IDL(Interface Description Language)

 We use the command line tool `hz` provided by `hertz` to generate the basic code.

 `hz` looks at your interface definitaions in `.thrift` files (e.g. /idl/hello.thrift) and automatically generates a skaffold.

 ## Start a project

 After creating a .thrift file

 ```
-// GOPATH 下执行
+// under GOPATH
 hz new -idl idl/hello.thrift

 // outside of GOPATH